morgannewellsun/Reverse-Conway/kaggle/README.md

 The stackwise solver iterates backwards one timestep at a time.
 This solver requires a CNN trained to predict one timestep backwards in time.
-For each timestep, the CNN is used to generate a (25 by 25) grid of alive-probabilities, which the GA then iterates on.
+For each timestep, the CNN is used to generate a `(25, 25)` grid of alive-probabilities, which the GA then iterates on.
 For simplicity, vectorization is not considered in the pseudocode below.

 ```
 SOLVER-STACKWISE

 INPUT:
-- target_state:         (25 by 25) boolean grid representing target board state
+- target_state:         (25, 25) boolean grid representing target board state
 - cnn_model:            CNN model trained to revert a given board state by one timestep
 - delta:                integer number of timesteps to revert